skoolkid/skoolkit/sphinx/source/man/tapinfo.py.rst

   23755). `A` must be a decimal number, or a hexadecimal number prefixed by '0x'.

+-d, --data
+  Show the entire contents of header and data blocks.

 -V, --version
   Show the SkoolKit version number and exit.